TheThingsNetwork/lorawan-stack-migrate/README.md

 ### Notes

 - Payload formatters are not exported.
 See [Payload Formatters](https://thethingsstack.io/integrations/payload-formatters/).
 - Exporting a large number of devices may take a long time.
-If you plan on having the devices rejoin on V3, you can speed up the process by setting the `--ttn.without-frame-counters` flag.
+If you plan on having the devices rejoin on The Things Stack, you can speed up the process by setting the `--ttn.without-frame-counters` flag.

 ## Development Environment